-- 1. Mineral exploration including diamond core and reverse circulation (RC) drilling, saw-cut channel sampling, and trenching; - 2.
-Use of water for winter roads, drill pads, and drilling on Territorial land and camp consumption on Federal land, with total consumption from all lands less than 300 cubic metres/day.

-- 3. Use of equipment, vehicles, and machines; - 4.
-Use and storage of fuel on territorial land; - 5.
+- 1. Mineral exploration including diamond core and reverse circulation (RC) drilling, saw-cut channel sampling, and trenching; - Use of water for winter roads, drill pads, and drilling on territorial and federal land, as well as camp consumption on Federal land, with total consumption from all lands less than 300 cubic metres/day. - 3.
+Use of equipment, vehicles, and machines; - 4.
+Use and storage of fuel on federal land; - 5.
 Use of helicopters and float-equipped fixed-wing aircraft during summer operations; - 6.
-Construction, operation, and maintenance of a temporary camp on federal land and potential satellite camps on territorial land, and; - 7.
-Opening and maintenance of existing winter access road (Thompson-Lundmark road) - 8.
-Establishing and maintaining over the course of winter programs temporary access roads. - 9.
+Helicopter-supported drilling on federal and territorial land during summer months - 7.
+Construction, operation, and maintenance of a temporary camp on federal land and potential satellite camps on territorial land, and; - 8.
+Opening and maintenance of existing winter access road (Thompson-Lundmark road) for winter drilling expected to start in 2024; - 9.
+Establishing and maintaining over the course of winter programs temporary access roads. - 10.
 Engagement with all affected parties to inform them of EREX's plans in a timely manner so that they will be able to fully consider the project and provide their consent to the proposed activities if they are acceptable.